OT-Afrifa/cesc/README.md

 ## Tuning `frac_strong_cutoff`

 The `frac_strong_cutoff` parameter controls the boundary between faint and strong objects.
-To set this for your dataset:
+In the SNOWIE dataset, we set this following:

 1. Run the single-time-step example on the 7 February 2017 22 UTC snapshot
    (the best-observed CESC event in the SNOWIE dataset).